Xechorizo/Astroneer-Backup/README.md

 - The task is triggered when the Astro.exe is launched.
 - The backup script copies *.savegame files when changed.
 - Backups older than the backup lifetime are deleted.

+## MAKE MANUAL BACKUPS PRIOR TO USE
+## ONLY TESTED WITH STEAM VERSION
+## PROVIDED AS-IS WITH NO GUARANTEE EXPRESS OR IMPLIED